message/iata/PT.md

-Published 29.06.2021
+Published 30.06.2021
-1. Passengers are not allowed to enter.
+1. Until 11 July 2021, passengers are not allowed to enter.
 This does not apply to:
 - nationals of Portugal and their family members;
 - residents of Portugal;
 - nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland, and their family members;
 - passengers with a long term visa issued by Portugal;
-- passengers arriving from Albania, Australia, Austria, Belgium, Bulgaria, China (People's Rep.), Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Macao (SAR China), Malta, Netherlands, New Zealand, North Macedonia (Rep.), Norway, Poland, Romania, Rwanda, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Thailand, United Kingdom or USA;
+- passengers arriving from Albania, Australia, Austria, Belgium, Bulgaria, China (People's Rep.), Chinese Taipei, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Macao (SAR China), Malta, Netherlands, New Zealand, North Macedonia (Rep.), Norway, Poland, Romania, Rwanda, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Thailand or USA;
 - passengers with a residence permit issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden, returning via Portugal to their country of residence;
 - passengers with a long term visa issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden, returning via Portugal to their country of residence.
-2. A completed electronic "Passenger Locator Card (PLCe)" must be presented upon boarding.
+2. Passengers must complete an electronic "Passenger Locator Card (PLCe)" and present it upon boarding.
 The form can be found at <a href="https://portugalcleanandsafe.pt/en/passenger-locator-card">https://portugalcleanandsafe.pt/en/passenger-locator-card</a>
 - This does not apply to passengers traveling on a direct flight to Azores or Madeira.
 3. Passengers entering or transiting through Portugal must have:
 - a negative COVID-19 rapid antigen test taken at most 48 hours before departure from the first embarkation point; or
-- a negative COVID-19 NAAT test taken at most 72 hours before departure from the first embarkation point.
+- a negative COVID-19 NAAT, PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 This does not apply to:
 - passengers younger than 12 years;
 - passengers traveling on a direct flight to Azores or Madeira.